 Curating an extensive mailing list will drive consistent traffic to your site.
 Remember, the email should not be your entire blog post, but a snippet to incite readers to click through to your site.
 You can encourage visitors to sign up to your mailing list with a number of incentives, including downloadable templates, ebooks, and exclusive email content.

 We’re all aware of the power of social media by now.
-Facebook alone has 2.5 billion monthly users, not to mention Instagram’s one billion and Twitter’s 330 million.
+Facebook alone has 2.5 billion monthly users, not to mention Instagram’s two billion and Twitter’s 330 million.
 That is a LOT of potential clients.
 A quick tweet or Facebook post linking to your latest blog post should be the first thing you do in the day after it’s been published.

 Preferably your traffic will all be organic, but if you find you do need a boost, you can consider paid advertising.
 You can try pay-per-click advertising to gain a higher position in Google’s SERPs, or social media has excellent tools for zoning your ads in on target audiences.